University of Minnesota Law School, J.D., 2005, Magna Cum Laude

 - Honorable Thomas J. Kalitowski, Minnesota Court of Appeals

-Britt Gilbertson is a member of the firm's Employment, Benefit and Labor section and serves as co-chair of the firm's Recruiting Committee.
+Britt Gilbertson is a member of the firm's board of directors and serves as the Employment, Benefit and Labor section leader.
 She practices principally in the areas of:

 - Employment litigation